-Using the poke test can be helpful here.
+Using the dough poke test can be helpful here.
 I like to gently poke my dough in a few spots to try and determine its proof level at various steps in the process.
-And while the “poke test” is less accurate for doughs that are cold-proofed due to the tightening effect on the dough, it still gives you a good sense of its fermentation level.
+And while the “poke test” is less accurate for cold-proofed doughs due to the tightening effect on the dough, it still gives you a good sense of its fermentation level.
 It becomes a much more reliable test for the ambient-proofed (direct) dough.

 My top 3 tips when baking sourdough bread in the winter

 The following tips are what I turn to first when baking in the cold months of the year.

 1. Use warm water when mixing

 My first method for dealing with cold weather is to warm the water I use to refresh my starter, make my levain, or mix my dough.